Network Security

 The Comfort of Isolation

+That belief is understandable.
 For most of the history of industrial control systems, isolation was the primary security strategy.
 If your SCADA system had no connection to the corporate network, no internet access, and no remote connectivity, the logic went, then the attack surface was effectively zero.
-A threat actor would have to physically enter the facility to reach the control systems.
+Physically enter the facility or go home.

 Why True Air Gaps Are Rare in Modern Facilities

 The economic pressure toward connectivity has been relentless.
-Digital transformation, Industry 4.0, predictive maintenance, remote operations, real-time production data for ERP systems — every one of these initiatives requires data to flow between OT and IT environments.
+Digital transformation, Industry 4.0, predictive maintenance, remote operations, real-time production data feeding ERP systems, every one of these initiatives requires data to flow between OT and IT environments.
+The business case is always compelling, and each connection tends to be approved individually without anyone stepping back to assess the cumulative picture.

 Historian connections.
-A process data historian that was originally deployed within the OT network becomes more valuable when business analysts can access it from the corporate network.
-The "simple" extension of historian data access to the IT network creates a bidirectional network path.
+A process data historian that was originally deployed within the OT network becomes more valuable when business analysts can access it from the corporate side.
+The "simple" extension of historian access creates a bidirectional network path, one that often receives far less security scrutiny than its actual risk warrants.

 Vendor remote access.
-Every major automation vendor offers remote diagnostics and support services.
-When a critical system fails at 2 a.m., the fastest path to resolution is often a vendor remote session.
-These connections are often implemented with minimal security controls and, once established for emergency access, remain in place indefinitely.
+When a critical system fails at 2 a.m., the fastest path to resolution is a vendor remote session.
+These connections are typically implemented in a hurry, with minimal security controls, and once established for emergency access, they tend to stay in place indefinitely.
+Nobody removes the door they might need again someday.

-Manufacturing Execution System (MES) integration.
-Production scheduling, quality data, work order management — the data flows between MES and process control systems require network connectivity.
-The integration pathways are often designed for data reliability without security as a primary consideration.
+MES integration.
+Production scheduling, quality data, work order management, the data flows between Manufacturing Execution Systems and process control systems require network connectivity.
+The integration pathways are typically designed for data reliability, with security an afterthought, if it was a thought at all.

 Corporate Wi-Fi bleeding into OT areas.
 In manufacturing facilities where corporate Wi-Fi access points are installed throughout the building for employee mobility, the signal extends into areas adjacent to or including process control equipment.
-Devices that connect to corporate Wi-Fi and then physically move into OT areas create wireless bridges.
+Devices that connect to corporate Wi-Fi and then move physically into OT areas create wireless bridges that no firewall rule can stop.

 Temporary connections that become permanent.
-A laptop connected to both the corporate network and an OT device for a one-time troubleshooting session.
+A laptop connected to both networks for a one-time troubleshooting session.
 A portable data logger with cellular connectivity.
 A USB drive carried between environments.
-Each is a temporary connection that, once made, opens a pathway.
+Each one is a "temporary" connection that opens a pathway, and those pathways have a way of outlasting their original purpose by years.

 The Attack History of "Isolated" Systems

 Stuxnet and USB propagation.
 The most famous OT attack in history targeted a facility that was genuinely air-gapped in its network architecture.
 Stuxnet spread via USB drives carrying the malware between networked IT systems and the OT environment.
-The attack demonstrated that physical media could bridge any network air gap if personnel move between environments.
+The attack demonstrated that physical media could bridge any network air gap if personnel move between environments, that the human being carrying the USB drive is part of the attack surface whether or not any cables are connected.

 Cellular gateways as covert entry.
-Multiple documented incidents have involved cellular modems or gateways installed in OT environments — sometimes by vendors without explicit authorization — that provided remote access pathways completely outside any network monitoring scope.
-An attacker who discovers a cellular-connected device on an OT network through passive scanning has found a direct path that bypasses every network security control.
+Multiple documented incidents have involved cellular modems or gateways installed in OT environments, sometimes by vendors without explicit authorization, that provided remote access pathways completely outside any network monitoring scope.
+An attacker who discovers a cellular-connected device on an OT network has found a direct path that bypasses every firewall and IDS rule in the facility.

 Engineering laptops as bridges.
-Perhaps the most common real-world air gap violation is the dual-use engineering laptop: a device that connects to the corporate network for email and document access, then connects to the OT network for programming, configuration, or maintenance.
-If that laptop is not properly isolated between uses — cleaned, configuration-verified, or maintained as a dedicated OT device with no corporate connectivity — it is a bridge between the two environments.
+Perhaps the most common real-world air gap violation is the dual-use engineering laptop: a device that connects to the corporate network for email and documents, then connects to the OT network for programming, configuration, or maintenance.
+If that laptop crosses between environments without proper isolation procedures, it is not a bridge in a metaphorical sense.
+It is a literal bridge, carrying whatever it picked up on one side into the other.

 What Organizations Actually Have Instead of an Air Gap

-- Two to eight undocumented connections, including older historian pathways, vendor remote access that was never formally removed, and network equipment with management interfaces accessible from both environments
+• Two to eight undocumented connections, including older historian pathways, vendor remote access that was never formally removed, and network equipment with management interfaces reachable from both environments

-- Cellular connectivity on at least one RTU, edge device, or management system, often installed by a vendor and not monitored by the OT security program
+• Cellular connectivity on at least one RTU, edge device, or management system, often installed by a vendor and not monitored by anyone in the security program

 Building Security That Assumes the Air Gap Has Failed

-The practical implication of the air gap myth is a security design philosophy shift: stop building security on the assumption of isolation and start building it on the assumption that connectivity exists and must be managed.
+The practical implication is a security design philosophy shift: stop building security on the assumption of isolation and start building it on the assumption that connectivity exists and must be managed.
+Here is what that looks like in practice.

 Discover and Document All Connections